libvips/pyvips/doc/intro.rst

     result_image = image.real().cos()

 to calculate the cosine of the real part of a complex image.
-There are also a full set of arithmetic operator overloads, see below.
+There is also a full set of arithmetic operator overloads, see below.

-libvips types are also automatically wrapped.
+libvips types are automatically wrapped.
 The binding looks at the type of argument required by the operation and converts the value you supply, when it can.
 For example, :meth:`.linear` takes a ``VipsArrayDouble`` as an argument for the set of constants to use for multiplication.
 You can supply